-He is recognised as one of the most sought-after piano pedagogue in the world with many of his students winning top international prizes and now successful recording artists represented by major Concert Artist Management companies, among them Lise de la Salle, 1st Prize winner of Ettlingen Competition and Young Concert Artist in New York and Louis Schwizgebel, 2nd Prize at the Leeds International Piano Competition, and was a BBC New Generation Artist between 2013-2015.
+He is recognised as one of the most sought-after piano pedagogues in the world with many of his students winning top international prizes and now successful recording artists represented by major Concert Artist Maement companies, among them Lise de la Salle, 1st Prize winner of the Ettlingen International Piano Competition and Young Concert Artist (YCA) in New York and Louis Schwizgebel, 2nd Prize at the Leeds International Piano Competition and BBC New Generation Artist between 2013-2015.

-Pascal was awarded a full scholarship (Steinway & Freundlich Fund) to study with Nadia Reisenberg and Adele Marcus at the Juilliard School in 1981.
+From 1981 to 1984, Pascal studied with Nadia Reisenberg and Adele Marcus at the Juilliard School where he was awarded a full scholarship (Steinway & Freundlich Fund).
 In 1984, he settled in Paris and continued his studies with France Clidat and Alexis Weissenberg, while giving concerts and masterclasses in Europe, the United States and Asia.

 - Finland: Sibelius Academy, Helsinki